ET-777/Emotions-Classification/README.md

 Testing | 0.170 | 0.93

 <br /><br />
 The loss scores are all close for all datasets with no overfitting.
-With accuracies above 90%, It's an excellent model.
+With low loss and accuracies above 90%, It's an excellent model.
 <br /><br />

 Installation